philipmat/discogs-xml2db/README.md

   Not needed if the individual files are specified.
 - `--bz2`: Compresses output csv files using bz2 compression library.
 - `--limit=<lines>`: Limits export to some number of entities
-- `--apicounts`: Makes progress report more accurate by getting total amounts from Discogs API.
+- `--apicounts`: Makes the progress report more accurate by getting total amounts from Discogs API.
 - `--output` : the folder where to store the csv files; default it current directory

 The exporter provides progress information in real time: